 Galatopita, Greek milk custard pie

 This post may contain some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

-In loving memory of Helen’s godparents and best friends to our parents.
+In loving memory of my Godparents, and best friends to my parents.
 The world is less sweet without you.

+Galatopita, Greek milk custard pie